 We pray you will draw encouragement from the following Biblical truths, shared by Sandy Day from Caleb Ministries.
 She has walked the hard road of losing a baby, but she has also experienced—and ultimately embraced—the power of God’s healing love.
 Today, she shares that with other women through the ministry started in her late son’s honor.

-“When I look at Mother’s Day now, it’s a joyful time to say, ‘Thank you, Lord, that I’ve worked through these things,’” Sandy said.
+“Now, [I can] say, ‘Thank you, Lord, that I’ve worked through these things,’” Sandy said.
 “Now in years past, it wasn’t quite that way.”

-Four powerful truths for the woman who has miscarried:
+4 powerful truths for the woman who has miscarried:

 1. Nobody can thwart God’s plan.
 While it might not seem comprehensible in the midst of grief, latch onto the truth that He loves you and has a plan.
 Sandy couldn’t see the plan God had in her life at first when she miscarried at eight months pregnant, but over time, she realized the ministry God had for her and her husband.